claraduboisr/linkdictionary/README.md

 On the other hand, we considered that proper naming and proper declaration of the varibales, that is why ```double maxTime = 0``` (and similar variables) where changed to private.

-#### Keep Functions Small
+#### 5. 2 Keep Functions Small
-Different changes in the different methods:
+On order to keep functions small we carried out different changes in the different methods:

 ##### Main()
 ###### **1. PrintIntroduction()**